 A Few Tips to Improve Your WiFi Speed and Coverage

 WiFi has made dramatic improvements in technology in recent years, but are you taking advantage of these improvements?
 If placed properly, a single WiFi access point can easily provide complete coverage to a 3 Bedroom Apartment.
-Take a look at a few tips we have compiled based on our experience with many of our recent residential and commercial installations to help you improve your WiFi range and speed.
+Take a look at a few tips we have compiled based on our experience with many of our recent residential and commercial installations to help you improve your WiFi speed and range.

 Keep a Separate Router and WiFi Access Point

 A lot of homes or commercial spaces we have visited continue to use a single device which functions as both the router and distributes the WiFi Signal to your devices.
 This may be in the form of a basic D-Link or TP-Link router with a two or four antennas that takes the input from your Internet Service Provider’s modem, or perhaps even the Internet Service Provider’s router functions as an all-in- one device and also sends out the WiFi signal.
 To really improve speed and increase coverage, it’s important to keep a separate device which takes the main internet connectivity from your Internet Service Provider and distributes that connectivity to all the devices on your network, completing the routing of each device.
 Separately connected to the router or even a network/distribution switch, depending on the size of your network and how many connections you have, should be a WiFi Access Point.
 The sole purpose of the Access Point is to take a wired input connection from your network, and send that same signal wirelessly to any devices which fall into its range.
 If you expect one device to function as both a router and distribute the WiFi, this puts a large strain on your network and increases bottle necks, thus reducing reliability and speed.

 Improve your WiFi speed with Correct Placement and Multiple Access Points if Required